Design rules for modulation-doped AlAs quantum wells

-Clean two-dimensional electron systems (2DESs) which exhibit the fractional quantum Hall effect are ideal systems to study electron-electron interaction phenomena and many-body ground-states.
-Along with the classic example of modulation-doped GaAs \cite{Tsui.PRL, Pan.PRL.2002}, recent studies have revealed that we can add AlAs \cite{Lay.APL,Etienne.Science,Ettiene.APL,Gunawan.Ballistic,ValleySkyrmions,ValleySusceptibility,Gunawan.PRB2006,Shayegan.Review,Bishop,Grayson.APL,Gokmen.NatPhys,Padmanabhan.PRL,Wegs1.PRB}, Si \cite{Lai.PRL.2004,Kott.PRB.2014}, Ge \cite{Shi.PRB.2015}, ZnO \cite{oxide}, and graphene \cite{Dean} to the list of materials in which high-order fractional states have been observed.
-The AlAs system is particularly exciting.
-First, its lattice constant closely matches that of GaAs, therefore allowing the growth of very high quality, single-crystal, AlAs epitaxial layers on GaAs substrates.
-Second, as shown in Fig. 1, AlAs distinguishes itself from GaAs in where its conduction-band electrons are in the first Brillouin zone.
 In bulk AlAs electrons occupy multiple conduction-band minima (valleys) with anisotropic energy vs wavevector dispersions.
 When electrons are confined to an AlAs quantum well (QW), by varying the well-width and in-plane strain, one can make the 2D electrons occupy the valleys with different (in-plane) anisotropy, effective mass, and effective Land\'{e} $g$-factor \cite{Shayegan.Review}.
 These different parameters, and the flexibility to control the valley occupation, render the AlAs 2DES a unique system for probing exotic many-body as well as ballistic transport phenomena.
 Recent studies in AlAs 2DESs have indeed led to the observation of integer and fractional quantum Hall ferromagnetism \cite{Etienne.Science,Padmanabhan.PRL}, valley skyrmion formation \cite{ValleySkyrmions}, and interaction-enhanced valley susceptibility for electrons \cite{ValleySusceptibility,Shayegan.Review} and composite fermions \cite{Bishop}; it was also reported recently that the transport anisotropy of electrons is transferred to the composite fermions in AlAs QWs \cite{Gokmen.NatPhys}.
 The AlAs 2DES is a also a prime candidate for "valleytronic" devices \cite{Rycerz.Nat.Phys.2007}, and it was the first system where ballistic electron transport in different valleys was demonstrated \cite{Gunawan.Ballistic,Gunawan.PRB2006}.